FuriousGeorge19/W205-Course-Content/04-Storing-Data/sync-slides.md

 ::: notes
 Breakout at about 5 after the hour:
-- Check in with each group on their solution to the assignment
+- Check in with each group on Project 1
 - Answer questions as people have them on what they had trouble with
 - Usually takes 10-20 minutes
 :::

 #
 ## Overview
-- Go over Assignment 3
 - Intro Docker
 - PRs from the command line

 #
-## Assignment 3 Breakout
+## Project Breakout

 #

-## Assignment 3: Our Project Questions
+## Our Project Questions
 - What is a trip?
 - What are the most common trips?
 - How does this differ based on trip type (commuter vs all)?